 docker system info

 Mounting Volumes Locally

-This is an example of mounting the contents of 'temp/tl-outage/httpd-conf/' inside your running container at '/tmp/apache-conf'.
+This is an example of mounting the contents of temp/my-app/httpd-conf/ inside your running container at /tmp/apache-conf directly with Docker.

 This can be very useful for running an application container locally with Docker without needing to change the container for running on OpenShift.